TallAndSassy/TallAndSassy/USERS_GUIDE.md

 ## Q: How can I see all clients?
 A: Visit http://localhost:8000/tenants_directory

+##Q: How access the `hq` domain?
+A: go to http://hq.localhost:8000 (or your appropriate url and TASSY_TENANCY_HQSUBDOMAIN) Your email will be whatever you specified in `.env` `TASSY_TENANCY_ADMINEMAIL`.
+The password is literally `password` in development, but you must do a `forgot password` reset on prod.

-##Q: How can I log in as a admin for a tenant?
+##Q: How can I log in as an admin for a tenant?
 A: For the demos, a default admin account is created for each tenant.
     So, if you supplied a demo email of `bob@gmail.com`, and there is a demo tenant called `Middleburg ES` with a slug of `middleburg`.
 Then the email to log into this tenant would be